RBI Officer Grade B Syllabus & Exam Pattern 2021

 E. India’s Economy and Development Issues

-1) Financial sector regulation and reforms-banking, insurance and capital market, fiscal policy and the changing priorities of government, emergence of monetary policy and its new role.
+1) Financial sector regulation and reforms-banking, insurance and capital market, fiscal policy and the changing priorities of the government, the emergence of monetary policy and its new role.

-2) India’s experimentations with planned development models and the outcomes, structural issues-savings and investment, demography, urbanization, productivity, etc., issues with poverty, inequality, and employment
+2) India’s experimentation with planned development models and the outcomes, structural issues-savings and investment, demography, urbanization, productivity, etc., issues with poverty, inequality, and employment

 3) Agriculture - policy and developments, manufacturing competitiveness; what is holding India back, role of public sector enterprises in the key economic sectors, India’s resilient service sector; trade, tourism, communication, ITES, etc.